Table of Contents

 Sugar is present in various unexpected products, including sauces, dressings, and even savory snacks, making it challenging for consumers to monitor their intake.

-The Impact of Excessive Sugar on Children’s Health
+The Impact of Sugar on Children’s Health

 7.1 Childhood Obesity and Related Health Issues